adh319/Lunox/README.md

 OWNER_ID = #Your discord id
-GUILD_LOGS = #Your guidl channel id for logs LEAVE_TIMEOUT = 60000 #Time in ms to leave the voice channel after the last user leaves DISABLE_YOUTUBE = false #Enable or disable youtube feature "true/false".
-Disabling this will make "autoplay" command useless!!!
+GUILD_LOGS = #Your guidl channel id for logs LEAVE_TIMEOUT = 60000 #Time in ms to leave the voice channel after the last user leaves DISABLE_PREMIUM = false #Disable premium system

 #PORU DETAILS
-PLAY_SOURCE = ytmsearch #Default source to play the searched songs (ytmsearch, ytsearch, scsearch).
+PLAY_SOURCE = ytmsearch #Default source to play the searched songs (ytmsearch, ytsearch, scsearch, or spotify).
 More?
+Use LavaSrc plugin
+SPOTIFY_ID = #Spotify client id
+SPOTIFY_SECRET = #Spotify client secret
-Use LavaSrc plugin NODE_NAME = Lunox #Name of the lavalink, could be anything NODE_HOST = localhost #Host of the lavalink
+NODE_NAME = Lunox #Name of the lavalink, could be anything NODE_HOST = localhost #Host of the lavalink
 NODE_PORT = 2333 #Port of the lavalink
-NODE_PASSWORD = youshallnotpass #Password of the lavalink
+NODE_PASSWORD = youshallnotpass #Password of the lavalink NODE_SECURE = false #If the lavalink is using ssl use "true"

 #LINK DETAILS
 MONGO_URI = #Your mongodb uri (mongodb+srv://<username>:<password>@<db_cluster_url>/<db_name>)